victorths/conduit/conduit/doc/source/docs/http/README.md

 # HTTP/REST

-An Conduit application serves HTTP clients by sending responses for requests.
+A Conduit application serves HTTP clients by sending responses for requests.

 You create and link `Controller` objects to handle requests.
 There are many subclasses of `Controller` that handle common tasks, and you often create your own subclasses of `Controller` to implement application logic.
 Most of your logic is implemented in subclasses of `ResourceController`, a controller type geared for REST API endpoints.